-Establishing a positive and productive professional relationship with an opinion leader (sometimes referred to as a key opinion leader, or KOL) is the foundation of bringing value to the opinion leader’s treatment of his or her patients.
+Establishing a positive and productive professional relationship with an opinion leader is the foundation of bringing value to the opinion leader’s treatment of his or her patients.
 Medical science liaisons (MSLs) are often tasked with communicating complex data and information to opinion leaders or other healthcare professionals.
 This is significantly easier and more effective if you have established a positive professional relationship.

 Central to establishing a positive professional relationship is trust.
 Opinion leaders need to feel like they can trust the MSL.
 In his book Principle-Centered Leadership, Stephen R. Covey says that trust is found at the intersection of the following two qualities:

-- Competence: In order to trust the MSL, the opinion leader needs to believe that the MSL is competent in his or her job.
+- Competence: To trust the MSL, the opinion leader needs to believe that the MSL is competent in his or her job.
 The opinion leader needs to feel that the MSL knows the disease state, therapies, and associated information well enough to engage in a meaningful conversation.

 - Character: The opinion leader needs to believe the MSL has integrity and what he or she communicates is true, balanced, and appropriate.
 The opinion leader also needs to believe the MSL has maturity and will maintain his or her demeanor, even in challenging situations, and look at both sides of an issue during a conversation.
 Finally, and perhaps most important, the opinion leader needs to believe the MSL genuinely cares about the patient, not just the organization the MSL represents.